Ranger Tips: Naracoorte Caves National Park

 Park of the Month

-Throughout November, Limestone Coast parks are being celebrated as National Parks and Wildlife Service’s Park of the Month.
+Throughout March, Naracoorte Caves is being celebrated as National Parks and Wildlife Service’s Park of the Month.

-There are plenty of activities on offer across the month, including bird watching walks, guided snorkelling tours, trail runs and cultural walks.
+There are plenty of activities on offer across the month, including a Welcome to Bunganditj Country Nature and Culture Walk.
 Check out the website for all the details.

 Want to learn about more of South Australia’s heritage sites?
 Here are7 that you might not know about.